Scale free chaos in the confined Vicsek flocking model: Discussion and conclusions

+Recently, Holubec {\em et al} have studied the VM with time delay and periodic boundary conditions.
+They found $\gamma\approx 1.53$, $\nu\approx 0.75$ (larger than measured in midges) and $z\approx 1$ for very long delay times using an undersampled NDCCF \cite{hol21}.
+Their NDCCF exhibits regular oscillations as the time delay increases, which are interpreted using a time-delayed reaction-diffusion equation (see Supplementary Information in Ref.~\onlinecite{hol21}).
+It is not clear whether there is a single phase transition responsible for these results.
+In time-delayed ordinary differential equations, oscillations often appear as Hopf bifurcations at critical delays \cite{hal77} and may evolve to relaxation oscillations as delays increase \cite{bon84}.
+Delayed reaction-diffusion equations can have stable relaxation-type wavetrain solutions that depend on the variable $(x+ct)$, cf Ref.~\onlinecite{bon84}.
+This would give a dynamic exponent $z=1$.
+Further study of the time-delayed VM may shed light on these connections.

-A universality class comprises all physical systems that evolve to the same fixed point of the renormalization group equations under a rescaling of space and time and therefore have the same critical exponents\cite{hua87}.
-Even if the renormalization group equations are not known, systems with the same critical exponents belong to the same universality class.
-Arguably, natural swarms belong to a novel dynamic universality class with dynamic critical exponent $z\approx 1$ independent of $k\xi$ and flat NDCCF at small times \cite{cav17}.
-Curiously, $z=1$ corresponds to the hyperbolic time scale of the order-disorder transition in the VM with periodic boundary conditions.\cite{BT18} At the scale-free-chaos phase transitions between single and multicluster chaos, the confined VM satisfies these requirements.
-At moderate $N$, this transition is different from the well-known period-doubling, intermittency and quasiperiodic routes to chaos \cite{sch05,ott93,cen10}.
-It encompasses phenomena at different time scales, from dynamical exponent $z=1$ to larger $z$ for $\beta_i$ and $\beta_m$, which might require theoretical tools sharper than correlation functions to understand.
-Would it be possible to derive effective equations near the scale-free-chaos phase transition playing roles similar to amplitude equations in bifurcation theory? \cite{bon88} Time will tell.
+{\em A universality class} comprises all physical systems that evolve to the same fixed point of the renormalization group equations under a rescaling of space and time and therefore have the same critical exponents \cite{hua87}.
+We have discovered a scale-free-chaos phase transition in the discrete time Vicsek model confined by a harmonic potential, which has qualitative features of natural swarms, underdamped dynamics, and compatible critical exponents.
+At moderate $N$, this transition is different from the well-known period-doubling, intermittency and quasiperiodic routes to chaos (which have RGs based on maps \cite{sch05,ott93,cen10}) and from the ordering transition of the discrete time Vicsek model confined by a box with periodic boundary conditions \cite{cha19,cha20}.
+The scale-free-chaos phase transition encompasses phenomena at different time scales, from dynamical exponent $z\approx 1$ to larger $z$ for $\beta_i$ and $\beta_m$, which might require additional theoretical tools to understand.
+While there are RG calculations about Hopf bifurcations to stable oscillatory states \cite{bon88,ris05}, it would be desirable to have RG calculations about a single-cluster chaotic attractor, instead of the ordering transition of the standard VM (or related simple states of other models).
+Would it be possible to derive effective equations near the scale-free-chaos phase transition playing roles similar to amplitude equations in bifurcation theory \cite{bon88}?
+Could these effective equations exhibit new instabilities and coexistence of stable solutions and spinodal lines akin to those found in the Vicsek model with periodic boundary conditions \cite{cha19,cha20}?
+Time will tell.